atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-warehouse.md

 ![](/assets/images/DataWarehouse Cleaning.png)

 We can see how dropping columns, adding columns, filtering rows and clarifying columns make the data much more straightforward to use and interpret.
 Now, people without experience with the data have a much easier time coming up to speed and will make less mistakes.
-Lets look at the final table without all the editing markup.
+Let's look at the final table without all the editing markup.

 ![](/assets/images/Data Warehouse Table.png)

+This is the promise of a Data Warehouse, clear tables that can be used by anyone without having to dramatically alter the schema.

 ## Summary